SheriffMediocre/WDpi/README.md

 If you would like a ducky script to run when the WDpi boots up then set $startupscript to 1.
 If you would like this feature turned off then set it to 0.
 The default is <code> export startupscript=1 </code>
 For whatever reason you could possibly have for wanting to do so...
 You can change the hostname of the WDpi by changing the value of $hostname to whatever you want.
 The default is <code> export hostname=WDpi </code>

+Thanks to @ossiozac for the [DuckBerry Pi](https://github.com/ossiozac/Raspberry-Pi-Zero-Rubber-Ducky-Duckberry-Pi) project.
+Without it, the WDpi would not have come out until about 2025.